 Getting your body wedding-ready requires as much forward-thinking, preparation, and commitment as planning the wedding itself.
 Here’s your 12-month guide to looking absolutely fabulous on your wedding day!

 12 Months Away — Plan Ahead

 The key to a successful self-care and fitness regimen is careful planning and time.
 In the days and weeks immediately following your engagement, while you’re hunting for the perfect wedding venue, start planning your fitness routine.
 First, set goals for yourself — do you want to have toned arms?
 A flat stomach?
 Maybe you just have a goal weight or wedding dress size?
 No matter what you’re hoping to achieve, it’s a good idea to set goals for yourself early, so you can keep tabs on whether or not you’re on track for your big day.
 Keep in mind that if you’re building muscle, the number on your scale might not change very much even while you’re shedding fat.
-So, do your research and plan your goals realistically, so you don’t get overwhelmed and frustrated — that’s the quickest way to give up on your goals before you even have a real shot at attaining them.
+Do your research and plan realistic goals, so you don’t get overwhelmed and frustrated.
+Frustration is the quickest way to give up on your goals before you even have a real shot at attaining them.

 11 Months Away — Strength-Building